Oklahoma High School Indicators Project

 As part of the State Regents’ cooperative effort with the State Department of Education to provide measures or "indicators" of educational performance, has produced the Headcount, Semester Hours and GPA Summary.

 The data used to construct this summary come from two sources, the Oklahoma State Department of Education and the Oklahoma State Regents for Higher Education.
 Data derived from the State Department are aggregate data, not individual student data, reported to the Department by individual high schools each year.
 The State Regents' data are created from the Unitized Data System (UDS).
 The UDS contains a large number of distinct "units" of data for individual college students every semester.
 Because no comparable database exists for high school students, recent high school graduates are estimated by ages 17, 18, and 19.

 These first-time-entering freshmen are the same students identified in the linear-rate in the most recent single-year section of the "High School to College-Going Rates of Oklahoma High School Graduates” report.
 The total number of first-time-entering freshmen will differ on these two reports because the "High School to College-Going Rates of Oklahoma High School Graduates” report accounts for both public and private institutions of higher education and this report accounts for only the public institutions.

 The summary provides academic year headcount, semester hour, and cumulative GPA information on recent high school graduates as first-time-entering freshmen for each county, district, and high school site.
-The headcount and semester hours data are distributed by GPA ranges (0.0-1.6, 1.7-1.9, 2.0-2.9, 3.0+) numerically and by percent within each range.
+The headcount and semester hours data are distributed by GPA ranges (0.0-1.6, 1.7-1.9, 2.0-2.9, 3.0+) numerically within each range.